Story #2645

 The issue is probably avoided by having the session-less methods pass a special Session object that indicates that the getSession() value be used, and a null Session uses null.

-#5 Updated by Rob Nahf almost 12 years ago
+#5 Updated by Rob Nahf over 12 years ago

 updated all components, and updates architecture conformity tests in d1_integration to account for the session-less methods compared against the session-containing documentation.